*** Deadline for nominations 12 February 2017 ***

 UNITED for Intercultural Action is the European network against nationalism, racism, fascism and in support of migrants, refugees and minorities.
 Together with over 550 supporter organisations all around Europe, ranging from local grassroots associations to national and international NGOs, UNITED coordinates campaigns, organises conferences, takes part in projects, produces publications and undertakes advocacy work to protest against discrimination and promote our shared vision for a diverse and inclusive society.

 EXPRESSION OF INTEREST FORM

-The conference is planned for 75 participants (living in the countries of the Council of Europe) who represent (inter)national antiracist, antifascist, refugee, and minority rights organisations.
+The conference is planned for 80 participants (living in the countries of the Council of Europe) who represent (inter)national antiracist, antifascist, refugee, and minority rights organisations.
 Active grass-roots groups from all over Europe are also invited.
-We are especially interested in nominations from organisations working with minorities, and on the topics of antidiscrimination, hate speech, and hate crime.
+We are especially interested in nominations from organisations working on the topic of radicalisation.
 As a participant, you should have:

 – knowledge of and passion for the topic,

 – advocacy and/ or campaigning skills,

 – plans on multiplying the knowledge gained into your organisation’s own activities.

 Participation is rotated from one conference to another, so you might not be selected if you were a participant at another recent UNITED conference, and organisations are advised to nominate delegates who have not participated at previous UNITED events.